iukea1/listbot/README.md

 # Welcome to listbo!
-This is where the IP_Rep field in threatSpy is made. listbot
+This is where the IP_Rep field in ThreatSpy is made. listbot